ZhuqingZhang0422/Starbucks-Capstone-Project/README.md

 Detailed information can be found on the following blog link : https://medium.com/@zz42/machine-learning-tells-you-whether-a-user-will-response-to-a-starbuck-rewards-be13a882e0ca

+Data Cleaning

+Merge three data set into a larger one

 2. Table of contents
     1) Import LIbraries
     2) Loading Data